Our Mission: To make Motorsport the most exciting student sport in the world.

 Will was obsessed by these immensely powerful karts and even though the Inter University Karting Championship (IUKC), as it was known back then, was run on lesser powered 4-strokes, Will was desperate to race for his university.
 Alas, no one at Imperial wanted to race in the IUKC because it was all 4-stroke kart based (thunderkarts, pro-karts and indoor hire karts).

-However Will had just found Club 100 - a company that supplies a fleet of 2-stroke TKM-engined karts - and started racing in their national sprint championships.
+However, Will had just found Club100 - a company that supplies a fleet of 2-stroke TKM-engined karts - having started to race in their national sprint championship.
 Will immediately got in touch with John Vigor from Club100 with a view to setting up a university karting championship on Club100's 2-stroke TKM-engined karts.

-The IUKC 2002 became the first ever uni karting championship to be run on 2-stroke machinery and was contested by 32 teams, over 4 rounds.
-It was won by Loughborough A.
+The IUKC 2002 became the first ever university karting championship to be run on 2-stroke machinery and was contested by 32 teams, over 4 rounds.
+It was won by Loughborough University.

-For the 2003 championship, Will and Tom introduced a 5th round and a new format and renamed the championship to the British Universities Karting Championship (BUKC).
+For the 2003 season, a 5th round and a new format was introduced, and the championship was renamed the British Universities Karting Championship (BUKC).

-Since then the BUKC has grown to 62 teams from 38 universities and attracts some of the very best in UK Karting talent.
+Since then the BUKC has grown to over 100 teams from 50+ higher education establishments across the United Kingdom and attracts some of the very best in UK Motorsport talent.
 Many BUKC graduates have gone on to fantastic jobs in Formula 1, financial services and engineering.

+It is our mission to see that the BUKC is contested by every higher education establishment in the United Kingdom.
 Motor racing is one of the most exciting sports in the world.
-It is that excitement and fun that Will wishes to make accessible to everyone.
+It is that excitement and fun that we want to make accessible to everyone.